prasert05/mbbtk/GettingStarted_bioconda.md

 This content is referred from [Conda's managing environment docs](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).
 User can create, export, list, remove, and update environments as you prefer.
 Or even backup and share the environment via `.yml` metafile.

 The `base` is the default environment when the installation is completed.
-But if you don't want `base` to activativate automatically, simply type:
+But if you don't want `base` to activate automatically, simply type:
 ```sh
 $ conda config --set auto_activate_base false
 ```